LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 * Client gets the hostname and port number for mserve from command line arguments.
 * Client (qs.q) provides a "send" method, which generates a query id, and sends the id and query as a general list.
-* qs.q provides a [.z.ps](https://code.kx.com/q/ref/dotz/#zps-set) handler which just displays the received response.
+* qs.q provides a [.z.ps](https://code.kx.com/q/ref/dotz/#zps-set) handler which displays the received response.
 * qs.q also provides a [.z.ts](https://code.kx.com/q/ref/dotz/#zts-timer) handler to run a series of queries with random inputs on the timer.
+(If you type ``\t 1000`` then this code will run one query per second.)

 ## The servant qsvr.q